marshallshen/security_architecture_and_engineering/web_service_architecture.md

 > Normally these are the same, but if a program with a set-uid bit set is run, then while the real UID remains that of the user who ran it, the effective UID is that of the user who owns the file.

 ## Berkely history of web
-- Most Unix system reserve < 1024 for root
+- Most Unix system reserve < 1024 `must have ROOT access` to connect to those ports
 - Web servers listen on port 80, so something `HAS TO` be root in order for web server to start running.
-- `Shedding priviege`: Apache starts as root, then forks and sheds privileges.
+- `Shedding priviege`: Apache starts web server as root, then forks and sheds privileges (lower privileges).
 - Apache serving web pages as non-priviledged user "www"
+- User files are `NOT` owned by `www`.

 ## Challenges of designing web server
+> Web server is an OS

+- Design for large-scale system
 - Web server should be up most time
 - Error-resiliency is fundamental for designing web server
 - Be smart about `restart` and `retry` is crucial for highly reliable systems.